Thursday 7th May 2020

 Well last night’s vision was Jexi, a comedy centring on a new bitchy equivalent to Siri or Alexa.
-The trailer promised it all: Man buys phone, realises something amiss, phone takes over his life in a winning way, makes him a winner via being a denigrating wingman.
+The trailer promised it all: Man buys phone, realises something amiss, phone takes over his life in a winning way, makes him a winner via it becoming his snappy, denigrating wingman.
 Him being a winner means getting rich, sporty, having mates and most importantly, laying a beautiful, intelligent woman (either/and virtual or real).

 It tries hard to undo the previous roles that Hollywood’s Americana long promoted: white collar, White-or-impossibly-Jewish protagonist (working in business, law, mid-management), cheerleading romantic interest (blonde, vacuous, skimpily dressed), playing out their lives in a fun American city (sunny, towering, occasionally multicultural).
-But dear lord, today’s version is still as formulaic and sycophantic to the American Dream, just as bullshit laden.
-The jobsworth is now in the creative fields with a hip, open-plan office (dreaming up social media clickbait yet aspiring to proper journalism), his love interest is now intelligent, fully clothed and mixed race (namedropping that she gave up her winning job at Amazon to open a hipster bike boutique), and the city is now populated with European cars, cyclists and historic housing (San Francisco still endearingly studded with minority ‘characters’, so casually, comically obnoxious one does wonder what ‘tolerance’ means to the writers).
+But dear lord, today’s version is still as formulaic and sycophantic to the American Dream, just as steaming with bullshit.
+The jobsworth is now in the creative fields with a hip, open-plan office (dreaming up social media clickbait yet aspiring to proper journalism), his love interest is now intelligent, fully clothed and mixed race (namedropping that she gave up her winning job at Amazon to open a hipster bike boutique), and the city is now populated with European cars, cyclists and historic housing.
+But still endearingly studded with minority ‘characters’, so casually, comically obnoxious one does wonder what ‘tolerance’ means to the writers.

 Jexi is yet another propagandic offering from the complicit factory that is the American Dream, just as unreachable and just as false.
 And evil.
 Like Nazi-evil and baby killing.

 The vast majority of Americans do not live in million dollar apartments in heritage clapperboard, with stunning views of the Bay Bridge.
-They do not ride bicycles (tellingly the night scene showed them up without lights or helmets) or drive Minis/ Teslas, or so openly engage into mixed-race relationships (a fraction of what it is in the UK even after 3 centuries).
+They do not ride bicycles (tellingly the night scene showed them up without lights) or drive Minis/ Teslas, or so openly engage into mixed-race relationships (a fraction of what it is in the UK even after four centuries).
 In short a film that tries so hard to upend the bullshit of the past merely replaces it with its own brand of tripe.

 It’s gotta piss off Americans themselves, surely.
 Everything Sundance was against, but now having to redraw the lines.

 Yes, it’s a comedy about a phone, and a sassy virtual assistant.
 But it’s hard to ignore the lurid attempts to show off from the background, constantly in-yer-face and obliterating the humour -the upturned nose, the ratcheted volume and roving eyes no different from the stage before.
-Yaaaas I was just in Monte Carlo darling! has now transmogrified into Yasssss I was just biking round Bra-zil bro!
-A little embarrassing from a European (or anywhere else for that matter) perspective, where living urbane, with history, holidaying, driving small cars or er, cycling isn’t something to constantly namedrop.
+Yaaaahs I was just shopping in Monte Carlo darling! has now transmogrified into Yasssss I was just biking round Bra-zil bro!
+A little embarrassing from a non-American perspective, where living urbane, with history, holidaying, driving small cars or er, cycling isn’t something to constantly namedrop.

 It’s not so much embarrassing anymore but tiresome; it feels like a constant dick measuring contest that is thinly disguised State-posturing: a commercial branding of a civilisation.
 And the way they sell Americana these days is increasingly disconnected with the reality; it jars quite some with the blaring headlines, with the viral vids, with the voting results when we switch channels. -And why oh why is every tale of the downtrodden still coming from the echelons of the upper middle class?
 Would even just a normal middle class tale so crack the bubble? would -heaven forbid- someone working in a banal office job forever destroy that magical aura?
 In this day and age, where information defines our era, the suspension of disbelief is no longer one of escapism, rather a weaponised reminder.